tomeko/moto-tilt-blinds/doc/README.md

   6. Button case (1/3): Body
   7. Button case (2/3): Button press top
   8. Button case (3/3): Cover
   9. Controller case: Built in motor mount, mounting holes, wire cutout.
-Note: there is no top here (not really needed) as it will be covered by the front cover shroud (1.a.1)
+Note: there is no top here (not really needed) as it will be covered by the front cover shroud (fig 1.1)
-  10. Controller case spacer: The case isn't able to fit flush with the metal housing (1.a.2) so these spacers are used with the 2 M3 mounting bolts when attaching to the housing.
+  10. Controller case spacer: The case isn't able to fit flush with the metal housing (fig 1.2) so these spacers are used with the 2 M3 mounting bolts when attaching to the housing.

   - Parts 6-8 are optional.
 Print these if you want the manual single push button to toggle/move between presets (e.g. open/close blinds)
   - Parts 1 and 3 should be printed with 100% infill, as the shaft couplers need the added strength.
 (I used Cura's "Standard Quality", and set infill to 100%)